Ryndine/databricks-exploration/README.md

 # Databricks Exploration
-Project for developing essential skills related to the databricks platform.
+Since I cannot connect Databricks to GitHub using the community version, this repository exists as a dump for my databricks notebooks.

 ## Objective:
-Since I cannot connect Databricks to GitHub using the community version, this repository exists as a dump for my databricks notebooks.
 Utilizing the Databricks platform to create a more efficient work envrionment for my project teams.

 ## Tools | Database